RussWard/water-walls/README.md

   //return water;
 }

-const isWell = (current, remainingWalls) => {
+const isWell = (remainingWalls) => {
-  // if the max of the remaining walls is greater than or equal to current
+  // if the first wall is shorter than any of the rest of the remaining walls
     //return true;
   //return false;
 }

 const findEnd = (current, remainingWalls) => {
+  //declare endIndex variable
   //for loop on remainingWalls
-    //if remainingWalls[i] is greater than or equal to current
+    //if remainingWalls[i] is greater than or equal to remainingWalls[endIndex]
+      // endIndex = i;
+    //if remainingWalls[endIndex] >= current
+      //return endIndex + 1;
-      // return i + 1;
+  //return endIndex + 1;
 }

 const waterWalls = (wallsArray) => {
   //set a largestWell variable
   //set a current pointer to 0
-  //while wellsArray[current] > wellsArray[current + 1]
+  //while wellsArray[current + 1]
+    //if wallsArray[current] > wallsArray[current + 1]
-    //check if it's a well
+      //check if it's a valid well
-      //if so, find it's end
-      //calculate it's water capacity
-      //if it's capacity is greater than the largestWell, replace largestWell
+        //find the wells end
+        //find the wells height
+        //find the wells capacity
+        //create a currentWell object
+        //if there is no largest well or if the currentWell.water > largestWell.water
+          //set largestWell to currentWell
-      //update current to end of the well
+        //move current pointer to the end of the current well
-    // otherwise, if there was no valid well, increment current
+      //otherwise, increment current
-    //if current is greater than wellsArray.length - 2, return largestWell
-  //while wellsArray[current] < wellsArray[current +1]
-    //increment current
+    //otherwise, increment current
-  //return largestWell
+  //if no largestWell has been set, return string
+  //otherwise return largestWell in array form
 }